 - Peer notetaker – Use of copies of notes from a peer notetaker.
 A peer notetaker from the course will be identified and managed by Disability Resources.

 More information about Auxiliary Aids and Services for Postsecondary Students with Disabilities from the Office of Civil Rights (OCR).

 When students are approved for these accommodations Access Coordinators discuss and share specific guidelines for using this accommodation:

-Federal law requires colleges and universities to consider reasonable modification of attendance policies if needed to accommodate a student’s disability.
+Federal law requires colleges and universities to consider reasonable modification of attendance policies and deadlines if needed to accommodate a student’s disability.
 In making this determination, two questions must be answered:

-- Does the student have a documented disability that directly affects his/her ability to attend class on a regular basis?
-Disability Services will make this determination based on a review of documentation from the student’s physician or psychologist and provide verification in a letter the student presents to the instructor.
+- Does the student have a documented disability that directly affects his/her ability to attend class on a regular basis or submit work on time?
+Disability Resources will make this determination based on a review of documentation from the student’s physician or other qualified provider and provide verification in a letter the student presents to the instructor.

 - Is attendance an essential part of the class?
-Would modification of attendance policies result in a fundamental alteration of the curriculum?
-Instructors make this determination in consultation with Disability Services.
+Would modification of attendance policies or deadlines result in a fundamental alteration of the curriculum?
+Instructors make this determination in consultation with Disability Resources.

 The Office of Civil Rights (OCR) has provided the following guidelines to assess if attendance is an essential part of a class: